PhilippeDoucette/FCND-Controls-CPP/README.md

  - scenario 5
    - position error of the quad should be less than 0.25 meters for at least 3 seconds

-## Authors ##

-Thanks to Fotokite for the initial development of the project code and simulator.